Copa Príncipe de Asturias ACB: 1986 edition

 This was the first edition with the name of Copa Príncipe de Asturias.
 Like in the previous season, the tournament was played by the losers in the two first rounds of the 1985–86 ACB season.
 Teams were divided in two groups of four teams with a double round-robin competition.
 The two first qualified teams played the semifinals.

-Finally, CB Estudiantes achieved the title.
+Finally, CB Estudiantes won the title in Pabellón Polideportivo Municipal de L'Alcora.